+lcon New message

+മ on the network mailbox

-...
-In the missed cans list
+C × in the missed calls list

-... in the SMS list or an e-mail list
+\checkmark in the SMS list or an e-mail list

 The number of new entries is displayed under the corresponding icon.

 If calls are saved on the network mailbox, you will receive a message if the list type has been set accordingly (see your network provider user guide).